aws-observability/aws-otel-community/sample-apps/SampleAppSpec.md

 ## Functional Requirements

 Each sample app should be configured with manual instrumentation from OTel.
 Auto instrumentation can also be implemented.
-Metrics, traces, and logs will all use an OTLP exporter to be exported from the sameple app in OTLP/JSON format.
+Metrics, traces, and logs will all use an OTLP exporter to ship data from the sample app.
 The model of how each sample app should function is displayed below:

 ![Alt text](./sampleapp.png?raw=true "Sample App")